kihenkel/conemu-grid/README.md

 - `shouldExit` - [optional, Bool/Function] Should the console close after execution?
 When a function is provided it passes the `path` and `index` as parameters. [default: `false`]
 - `consoleName` - [optional, String/Function] The name for the ConEmu console.
 When a function is provided it passes the `path` and `index` as parameters. [default: *the provided path*]

+## Max console issue
+ConEmu only allows 30 consoles (tabs) as a maximum.
+If you provided more than 30 paths conemu-grid will start another instance of ConEmu with the remaining consoles.